Zara Aleena murder: Probation have ‘blood on their hands’, aunt says

 She said: “Zara’s life was taken and probation have blood on their hands.”

+McSweeney – who the Commons heard is appealing against his sentence – stalked Ms Aleena as she walked home from a night out, after he had been thrown out of a pub for pestering a female member of staff and trying unsuccessfully to target at least five other women.

+Grabbing her from behind and dragging her into a driveway, he repeatedly kicked and stamped on her head and body in a sustained attack lasting nine minutes and resulting in 46 injuries.
+Ms Aleena, who was training to be a solicitor, was found struggling to breathe with severe head injuries and later died in hospital.

-Earlier she warned women and girls “are not safe if probation is not doing its job” as she told BBC Radio Four’s Woman’s Hour reading the report was “extremely distressing”.
+Earlier Ms Naz warned women and girls “are not safe if probation is not doing its job” as she told BBC Radio Four’s Woman’s Hour that reading the report was “extremely distressing”.

-Although prisons and probation minister Damian Hinds apologised “unreservedly” to Ms Aleena’s family in a statement for the “unacceptable failings” in the case, Ms Naz told the programme: “We need much more than an apology … what we need is action and we need accountability.”
+Although prisons and probation minister Damian Hinds apologised for the failings in the case, Ms Naz told the programme: “We need much more than an apology… what we need is action and we need accountability.”

 Her “funny, clever, beautiful” niece was the “complete antithesis of this man that was given a licence to walk the streets freely”, she added.

-Asked if the Probation Service was fit for purpose, Mr Russell replied: “I think the way that it assesses, manages and reviews risk of harm is not fit for purpose, and that is a key function for the Probation Service, it should be one of its priorities.
+Asked if the Probation Service is fit for purpose, Mr Russell replied: “I think the way that it assesses, manages and reviews risk of harm is not fit for purpose, and that is a key function for the Probation Service, it should be one of its priorities.”

 Having made 10 recommendations, including calling for an urgent review into how staff gauge the risk criminals pose to others, Mr Russell added: “I’m urging the service to act, to put those failures right and make sure that it improves that critical aspect of public protection in the work that it does.”